In 1955's Designing for People, Henry Dreyfuss opines on the responsibilities and role of the product designer:

 [They should be] prepared to measure public taste, understand production problems, comprehend a budget and balance sheet, talk business on an executive level with a client, be salespeople, diplomats, psychologists, and be able to work intelligently with engineers.
 In order to conceive new designs, they should have a talking understanding of the history of art and architecture.

-I've always strongly believed in this sort of holistic model of product design and management.
-I've been lucky to practice in and build teams around these intersections for over 20 years.
+I've always strongly believed in this sort of holistic model of product development.
+For over 20 years, I've been lucky to practice in these intersections as a product manager, designer, and founder.

 Most recently, I co-founded General Reactives, a software startup that created forward-thinking design tools like Sketch.systems, Subform, and Variance.
-I also run Constraint, a product design consultancy that's built software in consumer, energy, weather, retail, and healthcare sectors.
+I also run Constraint, a product consultancy that's helped build software in consumer, energy, weather, retail, and healthcare sectors.

-I was previously Head of Design at CrossFit.
-I led design of technical platforms and products, creative directed the brand and marketing, managed external partnerships, and developed strategy that helped take CrossFit from a dedicated niche to the world’s fastest growing fitness company.
+I was previously Head of Product & Design at CrossFit.
+I led teams creating technical platforms and products, creative directed the brand and marketing, managed external partnerships, and developed strategy that helped take CrossFit from a dedicated niche to the world’s fastest-growing fitness company.

-Further back, I co-founded Mindstream, a digital agency with clients like DreamWorks, Paramount, and Warner Bros.
-I also helped bring some of the first newspapers and live sports onto the Internet at a joint venture of Knight-Ridder and Gannett.
+Before that, I co-founded Mindstream, a digital product agency with clients like DreamWorks, Paramount, and Warner Bros.
+Further back, I helped bring some of the first newspapers, television networks, and live sports onto the Internet at a joint venture of Knight-Ridder and Gannett.

 Over the years, my work has been featured by Fast Company, Wired, The New York Times, The Guardian, and Apple.
 I hold a B.S. in Industrial Design from Virginia Tech.